Mochimochi07/simple_pipeline/README.md

-its a good try for me to do little things for the moment. if you see things clearly i like to used print and also pandas as a view. and i usually dont use workbench because i would kinda prefer the cmd view or cmd version so that i would be comfortable with the queries.
+its a good try for me to do little things for the moment. if you see things clearly i like to used print and also pandas as a view. and i usually dont use workbench because i would kinda prefer the cmd view or cmd version so that i would be comfortable with the queries. its for example only. you might need to have tons of memory to handle data lakes. making just simple databases are fun to do.

 ## API
 > The Api that i used is Pokeapi. <br>